-Analysis | The circular logic of the Big Lie just won’t die
+Analysis | Trump allies can’t stop defending themselves by citing the bigness of the Big Lie

 Powell wanted to overturn the election, so she cited all kinds of dodgy supposed evidence for that, and she earned credulous media coverage from others who wanted to believe (or at least allow other people to believe) the election had been stolen from their side.
 Likewise, Republicans writ large haven’t generally subscribed to Trump’s most far-reaching claims of fraud, but they’ve done virtually nothing to rebut them, allowing the situation to fester.

-What results is a bunch of legislators and extreme actors in the effort to overturn the election citing the very perception they’ve fomented as somehow legitimizing their original argument — and justifying the particular bandage they had already wanted to apply to the perceived wound.
+What results is a bunch of legislators and extreme actors in the effort to overturn the election citing the very perception they’ve fomented as some how legitimizing their original argument — and justifying the particular bandage they had already wanted to apply to the perceived wound.
 If a lie makes its way into the mainstream, is it really a lie?
 Or just a difference of valid opinions?
-Who can know!?
+Who can know?
 And how can you sanction someone or block a voting restriction if both were predicated on a sincere belief held by so many people?

 It might ultimately turn out to be an effective legal and political strategy, but that doesn’t mean it isn’t cynical to employ this kind of circular logic.
 It also creates a horrible incentive structure for everyone involved.